tanvir43/odoo-money-management/README.md

 This project is a custom **Money Management App** built on top of **Odoo**, containerized using **Docker Compose** for easy setup and deployment.
 It helps you track income, expenses, and view current balances from a simple interface.

 ## New features added so far
--- A popup message to show current balance (See `Show Balance Popup`) -- A website navigation to show income/expense and the balance in a web/clinet view (See `Show Balance On Website`) -- A Kanban view added
+-- Popup message to show current balance (See `Show Balance Popup`) -- Website navigation to show income/expense and the balance in a web/clinet view (See `Show Balance On Website`) -- Kanban view
+-- Graph view

 ---